We Got a Preview of What NBA's League Pass May Look Like Next Season

 And, “Mascot Mode” is precisely what it is, offering more of a fun and light-hearted broadcast of the game mostly targeting kids.
 This could include animated comic book-like graphics, including a fire on a basket when a team is on a scorching scoring spree, or a 3D on-screen brick when a team shoots horribly.

 The features could make watching NBA games more exciting, possibly even drawing in more casual fans wanting to learn more about the nuances of basketball.
 This all comes as NBA games continue to move away from playing close to the rim to now a free-flowing barrage of three-point shooting.
 “Fans have a lot of options to choose from.
-We’re trying to do our best to keep them engaged in various forms,” said Scott Stanchak, the league’s head of emerging technologies.
+We’re trying to do our best to keep them engaged in various forms,” said Scott Stanchak, the league’s vice president of emerging technologies.

 And, it turns out viewers outside of the U.S. are already using the features as the NBA has been experimenting with them during the playoffs.
 League Pass is available in some 200 countries including China, Brazil, Canada, and Mexico.
 The NBA’s huge following at times allows the league to take some creative chances without disrupting their domestic fan base.
 Incidentally, the league now has more than 100 international players on rosters including likely NBA MVP Giannis Antetokounmpo of the Milwaukee Bucks who hails from Greece, and Rookie of the Year favorite Luka Dončić of the Dallas Mavericks who’s from Slovenia.